 Responsibilities and projects include:

-- Assisting with political activity including the compilation and review of direct mail, action alerts, and press releases during election years
+- Assisting with political activity including the compilation and review of direct mail, action alerts, and press releases during election seasons

-- Attending occasional congressional briefings on animal protection issues and educational opportunities and presentations
+- Attending occasional candidate fundraisers, congressional briefings on animal protection issues, and related educational opportunities

 We encourage those to apply who meet the following requirements:

 - Must either be currently enrolled in college or graduate school, or have attained a bachelor's degree